Constituency Structure over Eojeol in Korean Treebanks: Existing Korean constituency treebanks

 The Penn Korean treebank occupies an intermediate position.
 Its nonterminal expansions can be characterized schematically as NT $\rightarrow$ NT$^{+}$ terminal$^{\ast}$ or NT $\rightarrow$ terminal$^{+}$, with eojeol remaining the terminal unit.
 Part-of-speech labels may also function as a preterminal layer mediating between nonterminals and terminals, rather than as independent syntactic categories.
 Within this design, internal morphological distinctions are partially externalized through compound part of speech tags and explicit derivational relabeling, with terminals further decomposed into morpheme level units.
 In particular, category-changing morphology is reflected by assigning derivational elements grammatical labels corresponding to their syntactic role, even though they are not projected as independent terminals.
 In addition, the systematic use of null elements introduces further structural explicitness, allowing argument structure and clausal embedding to be represented in a way that is consistent with Penn-style analyses across languages; however, these null elements are conventionally removed during constituency parsing and are not treated as part of the derived surface structure \citep{bikel:2004:CL}.
 At the same time, the Penn Korean treebank does not impose a strict binary branching constraint, permitting flatter structures in domains such as adjunct attachment.

-The Kaist treebank occupies the opposite end of the design spectrum.
+The KAIST treebank adopts a different strategy.
 Nonterminals may dominate both other nonterminals and terminal nodes, giving rise to expansion patterns of the form NT $\rightarrow$ (NT+ terminal$^\ast$)$^+$ | terminal$^+$.
-Functional morphemes are projected as independent terminals, and eojeol is treated as a composite object assembled compositionally in the tree.
-This allows derivational structure, auxiliary constructions, and clause-linking morphology to be represented transparently within constituency structure.
-While this increases linguistic expressiveness and aligns naturally with derivational views of syntax, it reshapes branching assumptions and motivates parsing models that jointly model morphology and phrase structure.
+Functional morphemes are projected as independent terminals, and eojeol is treated as a composite unit {distributed across multiple terminals in the tree}.
+This allows derivational structure, auxiliary constructions, and clause-linking morphology to be represented {directly} within constituency structure.
+While this {makes morphosyntactic information structurally explicit}, it reshapes branching assumptions and motivates parsing models that jointly model morphology and phrase structure.

 These resources therefore exemplify three distinct strategies for balancing morphological information and constituency structure in Korean.
-Sejong prioritizes formal regularity and eojeol-based syntax, Penn Korean emphasizes crosslinguistic structural uniformity while maintaining eojeol as the atomic syntactic unit, and Kaist foregrounds morphological transparency and derivational structure.
+Sejong prioritizes formal regularity and eojeol-level constituency, Penn Korean emphasizes crosslinguistic structural consistency within the Penn treebank tradition while maintaining eojeol as the {terminal unit}, and KAIST foregrounds morphological transparency and derivational structure.
 The resulting differences have direct consequences for treebank conversion, parser design, and cross-resource comparison.
 In particular, assumptions about terminal granularity, branching constraints, and the syntactic visibility of morphology must be made explicit before results obtained on one treebank can be meaningfully compared or transferred to another.